nimiusrd/portfolio/README.md

 ## Part-time jobs

 2016-2017 Refactoring test code(Dojo's Test -> Jasmine)
-2017-2018 Development using Python and GCP to analysis customers' data
+2017-2018 Development using Python and GCP to analyze customers' data
 2019- Development using Vue, Vuex and PHP

 ## Works